mdavidson9/docs.balsamiq.com/content/editor/b3/intro.md

 ## How to Update

-Balsamiq Mockups 3 is now the current version of our desktop product and is available from our [**download page**](https://balsamiq.com/download/).
+Balsamiq Mockups 3 is the most current version of our powerful editor.
+If you are using any of our web apps, it will update automatically.
+If you want to use it on the Desktop, you can grab the latest version from our [download page](https://balsamiq.com/download).
 It's a free update for existing customers, you won't even need to re-register.

-Balsamiq Mockups 3 will run side-by-side with Balsamiq Mockups 2 (as a separate application) so no need to uninstall your current version to use it.
-See below for [how to import existing files](#importing-existing-files).
+Balsamiq Mockups 3 for Desktop will run side-by-side with Balsamiq Mockups 2 for Desktop (as a separate application) so no need to uninstall your current version to use it.
+See below for [how to import Mockups 2 BMML files](#importing-existing-files).

 While it has been rigorously tested, if you find any bugs or issues, [tell us about it](#feedback-welcome)!
-You can also try downloading a new build, as we'll be responding quickly to bug reports and releasing fixes as soon as they're ready.

 * * *